The Ultimate Ignition Coils Buying Guide

-Ignition coil also known as the spark coil is an important component of the ignition system.
+An ignition coil, also known as the spark coil is an important component of the ignition system.
 The primary job of the ignition coil is to ignite the air-fuel mixture in the engine for the combustion to take place.
-For this, thousands of volts is needed, but the car battery has only 12 volts.
+For this, thousands of volts are needed, but the car battery has only 12 volts.
 So the ignition coil transforms the low voltage into thousands of volts that is needed so that the vehicle can start and run.
 In older ignition systems, only one coil was used.
 However, the recent models use one coil for each cylinder.

 Buying an ignition coil for your vehicle can sometimes be a confusing task.
 As there are countless options available for several makes and models, you may be confused as to what you should look out for when buying ignition coils.
 To help prevent that confusion, here are a few things that you should consider before you get one.

 This is one of the biggest factors to consider when choosing ignition coils.
 There are different models available in the market today and each one is designed to fit certain car engines.
 So, before you make any purchase, ensure that the chosen ignition coil goes well with your vehicle.